 Note that not all interpretation of behaviour is evidence of distorted thinking.
 We all engage in some form of mind reading every day.
 When we say something and someone laughs we are generally correct to interpret they found what we said funny.
 Or if we tell someone something and their mouth drops open, we can fairly assume they are shocked or surprised.
 Picking up on common cues is part of relating to others, and not a form of distorted thinking.

 A teenager waves to friend on the other side of the street and gets no response.
-Her conclusion – that friend hates her and wants nothing to do with her.
-More likely scenario, her friend just didn’t see her on the other side of busy street.
+Her conclusion – her friend hates her and wants nothing to do with her.
+The more likely scenario, her friend just didn’t see her on the other side of a busy street.

 A teenage boy thinks his mother is angry at him because she walks into the house and doesn’t say hello to him straight away.
 More likely scenario, mum was rushing back to great something and didn’t even realise her son was in the house.

 A young girl hears a group of friends laughing at the back of the classroom and instantly assumes they are laughing at her.
 More likely scenario, the girls were passing notes and making crude jokes that made them giggle.

 These types of thinking errors can become problematic because they create a type of self fulfilling reality for the teenager.
 He reacts to what he perceives to be happening and in so doing makes something that wasn’t a problem into a problem.
 For instance the teenager might send a nasty message to her friend who didn’t wave back on the street, or tell her other friends not to talk to her because she is too “up herself”.
 Now there is a real problem to deal with, but it was literally created out of nothing, all because a teen committed a thinking error.